NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 	*	This implies that Components shouldn't be created outside Entities.
 *	Object Pool
 	*	An Object Pool optimizes initialization of objects.
-	*	A Factory can be turned into an Object Pool without affecting other codes.
+	*	A Factory can be turned into an Object Pool without affecting other code.
 *	Command Pattern
 	*	A Command wraps an implementation as an object.
 	*	It makes an operation executable from other domains, queueable and undoable.